 The beauty of MGNP becomes immediately apparent the moment you enter the park’s gate.
 Gorilla tracking is the park’s leading activity with 75% of visitors coming to see the primates.
 It is closely followed by the Batwa Heritage Trail, a popular cultural encounter whose proceeds go cover education and livelihood needs in the Batwa community.

-Batwa Heritage Trail: For generations Mgahinga’s dense forests were home to the Batwa; indigenous hunter-gatherers who depended on the forest for shelter, food and medicine.
+Batwa Heritage Trail: For generations, Mgahinga’s dense forests were home to the Batwa; indigenous hunter-gatherers who depended on the forest for shelter, food, and medicine.
 When the national park was established, the Batwa were evicted from the forest and abandoned their ancient nomadic lifestyle.
 The only time they are permitted to re-enter their cherished forest is as tour guides on the Batwa Trail.
-On this trail the Batwa demonstrate hunting techniques, gather honey, point out medicinal plants, and demonstrate how to make bamboo cups.
-Guests are taken to the sacred Garama Cave, once a refuge for the Batwa, where women of their community perform a sorrowful song that echoes eerily round the depths of the dark cave, leaving guests with a moving sense of the richness of this fading culture.
+On this trail, the Batwa demonstrate hunting techniques, gather honey, point out medicinal plants, and demonstrate how to make bamboo cups.
+Guests are taken to the sacred Garama Cave, once a refuge for the Batwa, where women of their community perform a sorrowful song that echoes eerily around the depths of the dark cave, leaving guests with a moving sense of the richness of this fading culture.

 Gorilla Tracking: The park is a sanctuary for a trans-boundary habituated group.
 The best time for tracking is during the dry season when the paths are not too muddy to become un-navigable.
 Tracking begins early in the morning and takes 2-4 hours before a gorilla family is sighted.
 According to the UWA policy, the maximum time visitors are allowed with a gorilla family, once sighted, is one hour.
 MGNP is near Bwindi Impenetrable National Park, another park with gorillas, making it possible to trek through both parks on one safari.